Herry Iman Pierngadi: Career

 When he was first badminton trainer in Cipayung in the period from 1993 to 2008 he produced a number of world-class men's doubles pairs.
-For instance Chandra Wijaya / Tony Gunawan (1999 All England champions and 2000 Olympic champions), then Chandra Wijaya / Sigit Budiarto (2003 All England & 1997 World Champions), and Flandy Limpele / Eng Hian (2004 Olympic bronze medalist).
+For instance Candra Wijaya / Tony Gunawan (1999 All England champions and 2000 Olympic champions), then Candra Wijaya / Sigit Budiarto (2003 All England & 1997 World Champions), and Flandy Limpele / Eng Hian (2004 Olympic bronze medalist).
 He returned to Cipayung in 2011 after a few years absence to replace Sigit Pamungkas again.
 At that time, the Indonesian men's doubles sector was experiencing a little decline in achievements.
-Regeneration didn't happen as smooth at first as when Ricky Subagja / Rexy Mainaky played and their success was continued by Chandra Wijaya / Sigit Budiarto in the period of his first term as National coach.
+Regeneration didn't happen as smooth at first as when Ricky Subagja / Rexy Mainaky played and their success was continued by Candra Wijaya / Sigit Budiarto in the period of his first term as National coach.
 The mainstay pair of Markis Kido / Hendra Setiawan actually left the National training when he returned.
 Slowly but surely, Herry began to show his positive influence and increased the Indonesian men's double achievements once again.
 The return of Hendra Setiawan to the national training was also an important milestone.
 He was then paired with Mohammad Ahsan who was previously a duet with Bona Septano.
 Unexpectedly, this new couple skyrocketed in a short time.

-Hendra Setiawan / Mohammad Ahsan also won the famous All England Open title in 2014 and 2019, they also won a gold medal at the 2014 Asian Games.
+Hendra Setiawan / Mohammad Ahsan also won the BWF World Championships title in 2013, 2015 and 2019.
+They also won the famous All England Open title in 2014 and 2019, and won a gold medal at the 2014 Asian Games.
 His most recent protégés are Marcus Fernaldi Gideon and Kevin Sanjaya Sukamuljo the current worlds number one pair who won the All England Open title two years in a row in 2017 & 2018 and also a gold medal at the 2018 Asian Games.
 As men's doubles head coach of PBSI Herry now slowly transfers his men's doubles coaching duties at different selected tournaments to assistant coach Aryono Miranat with whom he works intensively together.
 At the end of 2018 veteran coach Herry Iman Pierngadi received the Indonesian Sports Award as "Coach of the Year".